 The transportation sector has to perform regular risk assessments and consider the policies and standards of the chemical, energy, and pipeline sectors to safeguard its supply chain.
 The North American Electric Reliability Corporation (NERC) has enforced CIP-13 - which mandates a supply chain risk management program for power utilities.
 Following the Sunburst attack, the White House has also put forth an executive order on improving the nation’s cybersecurity - with specific regard to software supply chain security.

 Overall, companies need to foster a risk-aware culture.
-Senior-level executives, operational technology (OT) employees, and information technology (IT) employees need to be cognizant of the risks, standards, and compliance requirements that come with each change.
+Senior-level executives, operational technology (OT) employees, and information technology (IT) employees must be cognizant of the risks, standards, and compliance requirements of each change.

 Simply implementing a cybersecurity policy without a cohesive company-wide understanding of the implications would expose weak points for cybercriminals to take advantage of.